bright/new-www/content/blog/2017-10-26-slack-fastlane.md

 ---
+excerpt: >-
-excerpt: "Professional development process consists of many puzzles.
+  Professional development process consists of many puzzles.
 Some of these puzzles can be: unit testing, choosing good architecture, clean code, continuous integration and many  more.
 In this post I will focus on one of these puzzles - Continuous Integration(CI).
 An integral part of CI in iOS Development process is a great tool called Fastlane.
 Fastlane is a powerful engine which handles a number of tasks like - dealing with code signing, creating `.ipa` files, generating screenshots to AppStore and much more.
-One of the cool feature of Fastlane is a Slack integration - and this is what I wanted to write about."
+One of the cool feature of Fastlane is a Slack integration - and this is what I wanted to write about.
 author: kwysocki
 tags:
   - iOS